shwanpla/ME-405-Term-Project/docs/time_trials.rst

 Key Observations
 ----------------

-**Trials 1 & 2 - Garage Heading Failure**:
+**Trials 1 & 2 - Checkpoint 4 Failure**:

-Both early trials failed entering the parking garage at checkpoint 4:
+Both early trials failed at checkpoint 4 (garage entry):
 - Heading control unstable in narrow corridor
-- Robot either:
-  - Lost heading and wandered off-line into wall, OR
-  - Overcorrected and drove straight into wall
+- Robot drifted into wall or overcorrected into opposite wall
-- Failed before ever reaching the garage exit (CP 5)
-- Indicates systematic heading stability problem in tight spaces
+- Never reached checkpoint 5
+- Consistent failure point indicates systematic control issue at this location

-**Trial 3 - Complete Success**:
+**Trial 3 - Same Code, Different Outcome**:

-Successfully navigated:
-- Parking garage (CP 4 → CP 5): Maintained heading in narrow corridor
-- Wall interaction (CP 5 → CP 6): Handled final approach cleanly
-- Full course completion in 165.72 seconds
+Trial 3 **also uses the same code** but managed to:
+- Pass checkpoint 4 (barely)
+- Reach checkpoint 5 (garage exit)
+- Complete checkpoint 6 (wall interaction)
+- **But this is NOT due to code fixes - the problem persists**

+**Why Trial 3 Succeeded When 1 & 2 Failed**:

+With identical code, the difference must be:
+- **Luck/Timing**: Random initial conditions (heading, motor state) happened to work
+- **Environmental Factors**: Different floor friction, temperature, or sensor calibration
+- **Margin of Safety**: The code barely works - Trials 1 & 2 hit the wall, Trial 3 threaded the needle
+- **Non-Deterministic Behavior**: The same code sometimes works, sometimes fails

+**Critical Issue**:

+The checkpoint 4 problem is **NOT FIXED**.
+The code is **unreliable** because:
+- Same code fails 2/3 times (Trials 1 & 2)
+- Same code passes 1/3 times (Trial 3)
+- Success appears to depend on chance, not code quality
+- Future runs will likely fail again at checkpoint 4

 **Cups (Bonuses)**: